 AUTHORIZED USE:

-Use of an existing pier (as shown in Figure 2).
+Use of two mooring buoys (as shown in Figure 2).

 Figure 2.
-Site Map
+Site

-NOTE: This depiction of the lease premises is based on unverified information provided by the Applicant or other parties and is not a waiver or limitation of any State interest in the subject or any other property.
+NOTE: This depiction of the lease premises is based on unverified information provided by the applicant or other parties and is not a waiver or limitation of any State interest in the subject or any other property.

 TERM:

 10 years, beginning August 19, 2025.